Alejogb1/job-board/blog-data/how-is-a-shallow-neural-network-with-one-hidden-layer-used-as-a-dimensionality-reduction-technique.md

 id: "how-is-a-shallow-neural-network-with-one-hidden-layer-used-as-a-dimensionality-reduction-technique"
 ---

-alright, let's talk about using a single-hidden-layer neural network for dimensionality reduction. it's a clever trick, and i've definitely spent some time tinkering with it myself back in the day, so i can share a few thoughts from my experience.
+, let's talk about using a single-hidden-layer neural network for dimensionality reduction. it's a clever trick, and i've definitely spent some time tinkering with it myself back in the day, so i can share a few thoughts from my experience.

 basically, the idea is to train a neural network to reconstruct the input data through a bottleneck layer. this bottleneck, our single hidden layer, has fewer neurons than the input layer. when the network is properly trained to perform this reconstruction task, the activations of that hidden layer effectively learn a lower dimensional representation of the original data. it's like forcing the network to squeeze the key information through a tiny pipe.